 Some people add egg to their fishball paste, or cornflour as binders.
 You’ll find that this is more so in Chinese fishballs in China, as opposed to Chinese fishballs in Singapore and Malaysia, where I come from.
 As you can see from the recipe below, I don’t bother with either, as that’s how I grew up eating them.

 What fish to use to make Chinese Fishballs?

 Traditionally, wolf herring (ikan parang) or Spanish mackerel (ikan tenggiri) is used to make fishballs.
 However, for those of us who don’t have access to either, any type of white fish will do the job perfectly; tilapia, bass, catfish, grouper or cod.
 The tastier the fish, the tastier your fishballs.

 How to make bouncy Fishballs?

 The trick is in the mixing of the paste.
 The traditional method is to mix it all up, then to throw the paste down onto your kitchen counter from a height, about 60-70 times!
 Not unlike when making kebabs without binders in them.

-But honestly, when it comes to fishballs, I’ve found that your food processor, with a paddle attachment, does the job perfectly, quicker and much better!
-Just like the Indonesian Bakso and Chinese meatballs.
+But honestly, when it comes to fishballs and meatballs, I’ve found that your food processor, with a paddle attachment, does the job perfectly, quicker and much better!

 Another traditional method is also to first scrape your fish meat from its skin, then mince it all up with a large knife.